prochild/click/README.md

 # Click
     click the buttons for automation
     I need some automate clicker.
-    I think you have the reason why you find this code. 🤔
+    I think you have the same reason why I make this code. 🤔

 # Check!!
   - button1_image_path = "next_chapter.png"